saorisakaue/GREP/README.md

 ### Prepare your input
 Make a text file with one column, which contains gene sets by [HGNC](https://www.genenames.org/) gene symbol.
-Please refer to `./example/` directory for example genesets.
+Please have a look at `./example/` directory for example gene sets.
 - `./example/megastroke.genes` can be used as genes identified by MEGASTROKE consortium (Nat Genet 2018).
 - `./example/RA_trans.genes` can be used as genes identified in RA meta-analysis by Okada et al (Nature 2014).